solashirai/WWW-EvCBR/README.md

 `pip install -r requirements.txt`

+## Demo Scripts and Visualizations

+Our ISWC 2023 Demo for predictions and visualizations can be found in `notebooks/improved_viz_demo.ipynb`.

+To run the demo, you will first have to run a couple of preprocessing scripts.
+Please run `notebooks/preprocessing_scripts/reformat_demo_kg.py` followed by `notebooks/preprocessing_scripts/preprocess_full_dataset.py` to prepare the data.
+After that, you can step through the jupyter notebook to test out EvCBR's predictions and simple visualizations.

 ## Setup and Running the Experiments

 The experiments can be run using 4 scripts to (1) split the Wikidata-based event data into